AvinashPython/koalas/README.md

 # koalas
-# module created to simplify pandas methods and add new plotting capabilities
+## module created to simplify pandas methods and add new plotting capabilities
+### Anthony Giove